Left Continue shopping

 North America (subtropical) Florida, Puerto Rico, Mexico Gardens, mulch, decomposed wood, May–Oct

-⚠️ Vendor-reported — not peer-reviewed A Malaysian commercial listing offers Mutinus bambusinus "Bamboo Dipstick," strain "Summer," on 90 mm MEA plates, confirming that at least one vendor maintains viable cultures on malt extract agar.
-Colony growth speed, sectoring behavior, and stability across transfers are not documented in this listing and have not been independently verified.
+⚠️ Vendor-reported, not peer-reviewed A Malaysian commercial listing sells Mutinus bambusinus "Bamboo Dipstick," strain "Summer," on 90 mm MEA plates, which at least tells you one vendor is keeping viable cultures alive on malt extract agar.
+How fast the colony runs, whether it sectors, how stable it stays across transfers, none of that is written down in the listing, and none of it has been independently verified.

 1